Jarnote History, Family Crest & Coats of Arms

 "According to Domesday Book, Skelmersdale, [Lancashire] was in 1066 held by Uctred, who also held Dalton and Uplitherland; like these it was assessed as one ploughland, and was worth the normal 32d. beyond the usual rent.
 Later it was part of the forest fee, held by the Gernet family.
 The first of them known to have held it, Vivian Gernet, gave Skelmersdale and other manors to Robert Travers; these were held in 1212 by Henry Travers under Roger Gernet."

 Early History of the Jarnote family

-Another 183 words (13 lines of text) covering the years 1555, 1606, 1605, 1575 and 1608 are included under the topic Early Jarnote History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Jarnote research.
+Another 67 words (5 lines of text) covering the years 1555, 1606, 1605, 1575 and 1608 are included under the topic Early Jarnote History in all our PDF Extended History products and printed products wherever possible.

 Jarnote Spelling Variations

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Garnett, Garnet, Garnette, Gernet, Gernett and others.

 Early Notables of the Jarnote family (pre 1700)